Welcome to the world of contemporary botanical artist, Heeyoung Kim

 Botanical Artist, Instructor, designer, Native Plant Advocate

-Kim is a professional artist who teaches, creates and exhibits prolifically with her focus on advocating ecological conservation through her art.
-She became the first living artist represented by a renowned natural history art gallery in downtown Chicago, Joel Oppenheimer Gallery.
-Read more about her at ABOUT from the main menu.
+Kim is a professional artist who teaches, creates and exhibits prolifically with a focus on advocating ecological conservation through her art.
+She won Gold Medal from RHS (2012) and Best in Show from ASBA/HSNY (2012) among other awards…..

 “When I first saw her work, I immediately recognized that she has the talent on par with the Masters that we represent- Basilius Besler, Priscilla Susan Bury, Pierre-Joseph Redoute, Dr. Robert John Thornton- to name a few.” — Joel Oppenheimer, president of Joel Oppenheimer Gallery